 We’ll also need to configure the publisher dropdown menu to display a list of dynamic choices.

-Note: This initial list of publishers can be manually added into your database or a fixed set of publishers can be added as an option set.
+Note: This initial list of publishers can be manually added to your database or a fixed set of publishers can be added as an option set.

 When configuring this dropdown menu, we’ll select the type of choices to be a publisher.
 Next, our data source will search our database, pulling a list of all the current publishers.